mattermost/docs/source/help/messaging/attaching-files.md

 - Images: BMP, GIF, JPG, JPEG, PNG
 - Video: MP4
 - Audio: MP3, M4A
+- Files: PDF

-Document preview (PDF, Word, Excel, PPT) is not yet supported.
+Other document previews (Word, Excel, PPT) are not yet supported.

 ## File Size Limitations
 Mattermost supports a maximum of five attached files per post, each with a maximum file size of 50Mb.